-There is an active subject accessing a passive object with some specific access operation, while a reference monitor grants or denies access.
+- There is an active subject accessing a passive object with some specific access operation, while a reference monitor grants or denies access. - Typical subjects are users and processes. - Typical objects are files or resources. - Depending on circumstances, an entity can be a subject in one access request and an object in another.